-As with many pharmaceutical and biological products, treatment with our product candidates may produce undesirable side effects or adverse reactions or events, including potential adverse side effects related to cytokine release.
-If our product candidates or similar products or product candidates under development by third parties demonstrate unacceptable adverse events, we may be required to halt or delay further clinical development of our product candidates, should we resume it.
+As with many pharmaceutical and biological products, treatment with our product candidates of our TCR-T program if resumed, or for our small molecule oral obesity program, may produce undesirable side effects or adverse reactions or events, including potential adverse side effects related to cytokine release.
+If our product candidates or similar products or product candidates under development by third parties demonstrate unacceptable adverse events, we may be required to halt or delay further clinical development of our product candidates, for our small molecule oral obesity program or should we resume our TCR-T program.
 The FDA or foreign regulatory authorities could order us to cease further development of or deny approval of our product candidates for any or all targeted indications.
 If a serious adverse event were to occur in a trial, the FDA may place a hold on the clinical trial.

 The product-related side effects could affect patient recruitment or the ability of enrolled patients to resume and complete the trial or result in potential product liability claims.
 In addition, these side effects may not be appropriately or timely recognized or managed by the treating medical staff, particularly outside of the institutions that collaborate with us, as toxicities resulting from our novel technologies may not be normally encountered in the general patient population and by medical personnel.
-Should we resume product development or begin commercialization, we expect to have to train medical personnel using our product candidates to understand their side effect profiles.
+For our small molecule oral obesity program should we resume product development our TCR-T program or begin commercialization of either program, we expect to have to train medical personnel using our product candidates to understand their side effect profiles.
 Inadequate training in recognizing or managing the potential side effects of our product candidates could result in adverse effects to patients, including death.
 Additionally, if one or more of our product candidates receives marketing approval, and we or others later identify undesirable side effects caused by such products, including during any long-term follow-up observation period recommended or required for patients who receive treatment using our product candidates, a number of potentially significant negative consequences could result, including:

-- regulatory authorities may withdraw approvals of such product; - regulatory authorities may require additional warnings on the product's label; - we may be required to create a risk evaluation and mitigation strategy plan, which could include a medication guide outlining the risks of such side effects for distribution to patients, a communication plan for healthcare providers and/or other elements to assure safe use; - we could be sued and held liable for harm caused to patients; and - our reputation may suffer.
+- regulatory authorities may withdraw approvals of such product; - regulatory authorities may require additional warnings on the product's label; - we may be required to create a risk evaluation and mitigation strategy plan, which could include a medication guide outlining the risks of such side effects for distribution to patients, a communication plan for healthcare providers and/or other elements to assure safe use; - we could be sued and held liable for harm caused to patients; and - · our reputation may suffer.